zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/superset/superset.md

 * An Oracle account
 * You have enough privileges to use OCI
-* Resources Ready : HOL-compartment, OKE cluster, MySQL Database Service
+* OCI Resources required: HOL-compartment, OKE cluster, MySQL HeatWave

 ## Task 1: Verify OKE cluster